renatofsouza/AdvancedLaneDetection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The algothm worked reliabily on the video project.
-There were a couple of areas that the lane detection was not very smoth from one frame to the other.
-In order to smooth it, I am using an average of the previous 5 fits.
+There were a couple of areas that the lane detection was not very smooth from one frame to the other.
+To solve that, I am using an average of the previous 5 fits.
+That helps the stability of the lane detection.

 By processing the challenge videos, there are at least a couple of situations that I could verify the current implementation will fail.

 The first one is when cracks are present in the road.
 I have not yet done a deep analysis, but I believe the histogram may be catching peaks where the cracks are.
 One possible way to improve this is to compare the x distance between the left and right histogram peaks agains the expected lane width.
 If the numbers are not simliar I can search for lower peaks in the histogram and compare distances again.

-I can possibily try to improve the detection of the binary image to disregard cracks perhaps based on color threshold.
+Another idea is to improve the detection of the binary image to filter out cracks perhaps based on color threshold.

 I can also improve the sanity check of the lane lines.
 For example, I can check if they are more or less parallel and discard situations where they may cross near the car.

-Another problem I detected
+The second problem I detected is when there aresharp or multiple turns, one after the other.

+In order to improve this situation, I can try to fit a different function.
+That will help to catch changes of directions in the line.

+I can also try to play with the size of the sliing window to be more effective in sharp turns.